-Nearly all diving manuals limit procedures to a bellman lockout and rescue; this is the least preferred action.
-The hierarchy for a rescue of one incapacitated diver in the water should be as follows;
+Nearly all diving manuals limit procedures to a bellman lockout and rescue; in reality this is the least preferred action.
+The hierarchy for a rescue of one incapacitated diver in the water should be;

 - 1. Any other diver in the water - 2.
-Any other diver in the bell (could be waiting to lock out or sat in bell due to an 8-hour bell run) - 3.
-Bellman locks out and recovers an incapacitated diver to guide weight by pulling him on the umbilical. - 4.
-The least desirable -bellman locking out and releasing Diver 3's umbilical and recovering the incapacitated diver
+Any other diver in the bell (could be waiting to lock out or sat in bell due to an 8 hour bell run) - 3.
+Bellman locks out and recovers incapacitated diver to guide weight by pulling him on umbilical - 4.
+Least desirable -bellman locking out and releasing Diver 3's umbilical and recovering the incapacitated diver